PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Sun Spot Treatment Approach

-Primary goal: Remove accumulated pigment while preventing new damage.
+Primary goal: Remove built-up pigment while preventing new damage.

-- Tyrosinase regulators: Turmeric, vitamin C, kojic acid, arbutin
+- Brightening agents: Turmeric, vitamin C, kojic acid, arbutin

 - Retinoids: Increase cell turnover to shed pigmented cells faster

-- Chemical exfoliation: AHAs (glycolic, lactic acid) accelerate fading
+- Chemical exfoliation: AHAs (glycolic, lactic acid) speed up fading

-- Professional treatments: IPL (intense pulsed light), laser, chemical peels, cryotherapy
+- Professional treatments: IPL (intense pulsed light), laser, chemical peels

 Timeline: 6-12 months with consistent treatment.
-Professional treatments (laser, IPL) can produce faster results in weeks.
-Sun spots respond well to treatment but return with continued unprotected sun exposure.
+Professional treatments can produce faster results.
+Sun spots respond well but return with continued unprotected sun exposure.

 By Location